M66B/FairEmail/docs/FAQ-it-rIT.md

 If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
 The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.

-If you don't want to use or can't use an on-device Google account, for example on recent Huawei devices, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
+Se non desideri utilizzare o non puoi utilizzare un account Google sul dispositivo, ad esempio sui dispositivi Huawei recenti, puoi abilitare l'accesso per "app meno sicure" ed usare la password del tuo account (non consigliato), oppure abilitare due fattori di autenticazione ed usare una password specifica per l'app.
 To use a password you'll need to set up an account and identity via the manual setup instead of via the quick setup wizard.

 **Important**: sometimes Google issues this alert: